dmijatovic/react-webpack4-starter/README.md

 # React webpack 4 (simple) starter template

 This is simple webpack 4 starter with scss enabled and babel version 7.
-Note that this simple started get more complex on each version increase :-).
+Note that this simple starter gets more complex on each version increase :-).

 I started completely from scratch taking all latest versions avaliable at the time (2018-07-07).

-On 2018-10-13 version 2 is created which upgrades to Babel version 7 and furher extends the possibilities of this starter template.
+On 2018-10-13 the version 2 is created which upgrades to Babel version 7 and further extends the possibilities of this starter.

 ## NPM installation scripts